brienen/crunch_uml/README.md

     - `json-ld`: Renderer that renders Linked Data ontology in JSON-LD from the supplied models, where a model is a package that includes at least one Class.
 Needs parameter "output_lod_url".',
     - `json_schema`: Render JSON-Schema from a model using a base class as starting point and use outgoing associations only.
 Needs parameter "json_schema_url".
     - `earepo`: Updates as Enterprise Architect v16 repository.
 Only updates existing Classes and attributes, Enumerations and literals, Packages and Associations.
 Does not add new things, updates only.provide the EA Repo through the --file parameter.
+    - `i18n`: Renders a i18n file containing all tables with keys to the translatable fields: 'name', 'definitie', 'toelichting', 'alias', 'type','synoniemen','src_documentation', 'dst_documentation', Also translates to a specified language when using the --translate parameter.

 - `transform`: Transfrom the datamodel from one schema to a datamodel in another schema.
   - `-sch_from`, `--schema_from`: Schema in database om het datamodel uit te lezen, standaard waarde is 'default'.